Shailesh1808/GenScan/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for garak, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for genscan, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 <!-- omit in toc -->
 #### Before Submitting an Enhancement

 - Make sure that you are using the latest version.
-- Read the [documentation](https://reference.garak.ai/) carefully and find out if the functionality is already covered, maybe by an individual configuration.
+- Read the [documentation](https://reference.genscan.ai/) carefully and find out if the functionality is already covered, maybe by an individual configuration.
-- Perform a [search](https://github.com/NVIDIA/garak/issues) to see if the enhancement has already been suggested.
+- Perform a [search](https://github.com/NVIDIA/genscan/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
 If you're just targeting a minority of users, consider writing an add-on/plugin library.
-- Check out our [guide for contributors](https://reference.garak.ai/en/latest/contributing.html), which includes our coding workflow and a [guide to constructing a plugin](https://reference.garak.ai/en/latest/contributing.generator.html).
+- Check out our [guide for contributors](https://reference.genscan.ai/en/latest/contributing.html), which includes our coding workflow and a [guide to constructing a plugin](https://reference.genscan.ai/en/latest/contributing.generator.html).

 <!-- omit in toc -->
 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/NVIDIA/garak/issues).
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/NVIDIA/genscan/issues).

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux. <!-- this should only be included if the project has a GUI -->
-- **Explain why this enhancement would be useful** to most garak users.
+- **Explain why this enhancement would be useful** to most genscan users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.
 - Use appropriate issue labels to categorise your suggestion.

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->

 ### Your First Code Contribution

 So you'd like to send us some code?
 Wonderful!
-Check out our [guide to contributing garak code](https://reference.garak.ai/en/latest/contributing.html).
+Check out our [guide to contributing genscan code](https://reference.genscan.ai/en/latest/contributing.html).

 Please be mindful of the risk of harm involved in publishing exploits.
-Only responsibly disclosed vulnerabilities are welcome in garak.
+Only responsibly disclosed vulnerabilities are welcome in genscan.
 OWASP maintain a great guide to [vulnerability disclosure](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html), which you should check out when contributing probes or data.
 <!-- TODO
 include Setup of env, IDE and typical getting started instructions?